For Parents and Families

 Establish expectations for staying in touch.
 These will be different for different families.
 For some, a phone call once a week or every two weeks is sufficient.
-For other families a more frequent communication schedule will feel right.
+For other families, a more frequent communication schedule will feel right.
 Whatever you decide, make clear these communications are important.
 You have every right to know your student is safe and is doing fine at college.

 Since sometimes all you need to know is that the student is okay, learn to text.
 It’s an easy, unobtrusive way to make contact.

-Listening & Encouragement
+Listening and Encouragement

 Even though students may have moved away to college, often parents and families remain the number one source of support.
 College students do not outgrow the need for their families’ love and encouragement.

 When students have problems, listen supportively and offer encouragement.
 Let them talk things out.
 Express confidence that they can cope with the problem, but at the same time take their problems seriously—don’t suggest they are wrong to feel upset.
 Sometimes students just need to vent to the ones who love them.
 Be a good and patient listener!